tock/tock/doc/reference/trd103-gpio.md

 6 Example Implementation
 ========================================

-There are example implementations of the GPIO HIL for the Atmel SAM4L, lowRISC, nrf5x, sifive, stm32f303xc, stm32f4xx, imxrt10xx, apollo3, and msp432 chips.
+As of this writing (April 2021; Tock v1.6 and v2.0), there are example implementations of the GPIO HIL for the Atmel SAM4L, lowRISC, nrf5x, sifive, stm32f303xc, stm32f4xx, imxrt10xx, apollo3, and msp432 chips.
 The lowrisc, sam4l, and sifive chips support `Configuration::InputOutput` mode, while the others